jphamilton/asteroids/README.md

 I will probably tweak some of this when I get bored sometime in the future.

 Collision detection occurs in 3 stages.
 First, a quadtree is used to determine potential collision candidates.
 Second, candidates are checked using Axis-Aligned Bounding Boxes (AABB).
-Finally, if the bounds of any objects overlap, a point in polygon routine (from http://alienryderflex.com/polygon/ and translated to js by me) is used to determine if an actual collision has taken place.
+Finally, if the ship is involved, a point in polygon routine (credit Lascha Lagidse http://alienryderflex.com/polygon/) is used to determine if an actual collision has taken place.
+Using point in poly for all collisions didn't "feel right".
 This process is visualized in debug mode (hit D during game to view).

 I only used two libraries for the game: [howler.js](https://howlerjs.com/) for sound and [hammer.js](http://hammerjs.github.io/) for touch support.
 I have to say, both of the libraries are amazing.
 I can't believe how quickly I was able to put them to use.
 As for the rest of the game, it was important for me to do all the dirty work myself.
 I had almost zero exposure to the HTML 5 canvas before